Inatysco/IPFS-network-analysis/README.md

 Run IPFS in debug mode.
 The node will connect to a public bootstrap node, get a position in the public Distributed Hash Table.
-Therefoe some DHT requests will be received and forwarded by the node and therefore can be saved in a logfile.
+Therefore some DHT requests will be received and forwarded by the node and therefore can be saved in a logfile.

 ```
 ìpfs daemon --routing=dht --verbose | grep 'handling message' > mylog.log